drunkard/ceph-readable-doc/html/_sources/rados/operations/user-management.rst.txt

 创建密钥环
 ----------

-When you use the procedures in the `管理用户`_ section to create users, you need to provide user keys to the Ceph client(s) so that the Ceph client can retrieve the key for the specified user and authenticate with the Ceph Storage Cluster.
+When you use the procedures in the `用户的管理`_ section to create users, you need to provide user keys to the Ceph client(s) so that the Ceph client can retrieve the key for the specified user and authenticate with the Ceph Storage Cluster.
 Ceph Clients access keyrings to lookup a user name and